 When a song is played, the songwriter should be paid.

 Did you know that even if a song is performed or broadcast in a business, the songwriter doesn’t get paid for that performance unless the song is on the radio?
-We want to use technology to identify music performances in businesses so songwriters get paid regardless of radio play - a surprisingly revolutionary concept.
+We use technology to identify music performances in businesses so songwriters get paid regardless of radio play - a surprisingly revolutionary concept.

 Check out an infographic explaining what happens, HERE.